 European banks broaden measures to combat coronavirus spread

-Standard Life Aberdeen said on Tuesday that it was planning to split its British and U.S. investment teams into groups and have them work separately as part of contingency planning.
-Traders at the world's biggest banks began last week swapping their plush city-center offices to work from suburban outposts in New York and London, facing lengthy commutes as their employers attempt to reduce the disruption caused by the coronavirus.
+Standard Life Aberdeen said on Tuesday it was planning to split its British and U.S. investment teams into groups and have them work separately as part of contingency planning.
+Traders at the world's biggest banks began last week swapping their plush city centre offices to work from suburban outposts in New York and London, facing lengthy commutes as their employers attempt to reduce the disruption caused by coronavirus.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)